csc301-fall2014/CSC301H1F-L5101-Home/week3-brainstorming.md

 ## MVP

-An online portal for University students, with convenient schedule and time management features.
-Think of Blackboard, where a calendar and a TODO list are the centre of attention.
+A calendar & time management tool, that automatically keeps track of a student's courses and deadlines.

 ### Release Plan

 Alpha testing with volunteer students in the lab (i.e Our first release is a prototype).

 Let's write some user stories (or features), and prioritize them:
  * I want to integrate my iCal/GoogleCalendar, so that I can see my personal meetings on top of school related items. (_med_)